HermesFlow/Hermes/doc/source/Nodes/openFOAM/openFOAM.rst

 The openFOAM nodes in Hermes are mainly responsible for creating text files from templates.
 The templates are adjust to the openFOAM input dictionaries structures.

-In Addition there is an buildAllRun which responsible for
+In Addition there is an buildAllRun which responsible for writing the file that executes the workflow.

 The types of openFOAM nodes are: